-In the United States, everyone age 12 and over is currently eligible to get a COVID-19 vaccination.
+In the United States, everyone 6 months old and over is currently eligible to get a COVID-19 vaccination.
 CDC recommends that everyone in this group get vaccinated against COVID-19 as soon as they can.

-People with underlying medical conditions can receive the FDA-authorized COVID-19 vaccines.
-In fact, vaccination is especially important for adults of any age with certain underlying medical conditions, like diabetes and high blood pressure, because they are at increased risk for severe illness from COVID-19.
+People with underlying health conditions can safely receive the COVID-19 vaccines authorized by the FDA.
+Vaccination is especially important for adults of any age with underlying medical conditions like diabetes and high blood pressure.
+They are at increased risk for severe illness from COVID-19.
 For people with moderately to severely compromised immune systems, an extra booster shot is recommended by the FDA.

 People who have autoimmune conditions and who have previously had Guillain-Barre syndrome or Bell’s palsy may receive a COVID-19 vaccine.

-CDC recommends that everyone age 12 and older in the United States get vaccinated against COVID-19 as soon as they can.
-Studies show that COVID-19 vaccines are effective at keeping people from getting COVID-19.
-Getting a COVID-19 vaccine will also help keep people from getting seriously ill even if they do get COVID-19.
+CDC recommends that teenagers and young adults in the United States get vaccinated against COVID-19 as soon as they can.
+Studies show that being vaccinated helps keep you from getting seriously ill and also reduces how long you might be able to spread the virus to others.

-Although most people who contract COVID-19 get better within weeks to months of illness, some do not.
-CDC and experts around the world are working to learn more about short- and long-term health effects associated with COVID-19, who gets them, and why.
-People with long COVID report experiencing different combinations of symptoms such as tiredness or fatigue, difficulty thinking or concentrating (sometimes referred to as “brain fog”), headache, difficulty breathing or shortness of breath, or loss of smell or taste.
+Although most people who catch COVID-19 get better within weeks or months, some do not.
+CDC and health experts are learning more about short- and long-term health effects of COVID-19, who gets them, and why.
+People with “long COVID” report different types of symptoms.
+These include trouble focusing or "brain fog", memory loss, fatigue, headaches, shortness of breath, and loss of smell or taste.

 - Benefits of getting a COVID-19 vaccine (CDC)

-Yes, health experts recommend getting vaccinated regardless of whether you have already had COVID-19.
-At this time, experts are still learning how long you are protected from getting sick again after recovering from COVID-19.
-Even if you have already recovered from COVID-19, it is possible—although rare—that you could be infected with the virus that causes COVID-19 again.
+Yes, health experts recommend getting vaccinated whether or not you have already had COVID-19.
+Even if you have already recovered from COVID-19, it is possible, but rare, that you could be infected with the virus that causes COVID-19 again.
 If you’ve had COVID-19 in the past 90 days, talk to your doctor about when you should get vaccinated.